Do Go On - 334 - Pan Am Flight 73

 Yeah, well, I ate about as much food as that guy did.

-He would do that for breakfast.
+He would do that for a breakfast.

 Do it in the city, yeah.

-It's so cool you travel overseas.
+So cool you'd travel overseas.

 They said it couldn't be done.